AndKosikowski/EvilElf/README.md

 ---

 ## Breakdown
-The project is composed of three main groups: Analytics containing data, experiments, and results, MultiEvasion containing pre-existing malware detection code from a previous project (https://github.com/UCdasec/MultiEvasion), and ELFFileManipulator contains the novel modifications to ELF files in order to evade detection.
+The project is composed of three main groups: Analytics containing data, experiments, and results, MultiEvasion containing pre-existing malware detection code from a previous project (https://github.com/UCdasec/MultiEvasion), and ELFFileManipulator containing the novel modifications to ELF files in order to evade detection.
 The majority of this project was spent creating modifications for ELF files and contains a helpful library for others to modify ELF files themselves.
 Each main directory has a readme giving greater detail about its contents.

 ---